alabou/bcp-006-01/docs/NMOS With H.264.md

   - "HighIntra-444"
   - "CAVLCIntra-444"

+- [ ] For H.265 the profiles are as follow and map to `profile-id`.
+The profile-space parameter of the SDP transprot file SHALL be omited or alwyas be 0.
+  - Main (Default if not specified in the SDP transport file)
+  - Main10
+  - Main10Still
+  - MainStill
+  - Monochrome,
+  - Monochrome10
+  - Monochrome12
+  - Monochrome16
+  - Main12
+  - Main10-422
+  - Main12-422
+  - Main444
+  - Main10-444
+  - Main12-444
+  - MainIntra
+  - Main10Intra
+  - Main12Intra
+  - Main10Intra-422
+  - Main12Intra-422
+  - MainIntra-444
+  - Main10Intra-444
+  - Main12Intra-444
+  - Main16Intra-444
+  - MainStill-444
+  - Main16Still-444
+  - HighThroughput-444
+  - HighThroughput10-444
+  - HighThroughput14-444
+  - HighThroughput16Intra-444
+  - ScreenExtendedMain
+  - ScreenExtendedMain10
+  - ScreenExtendedMain-444
+  - ScreenExtendedMain10-444
+  - ScreenExtendedHighThroughput-444
+  - ScreenExtendedHighThroughput10-444
+  - ScreenExtendedHighThroughput14-444

 - [Level](https://specs.amwa.tv/nmos-parameter-registers/branches/main/flow-attributes/#level)
   The Flow resource MUST indicate the H.264 level, which defines a set of limits on the values that may be taken by the syntax elements of an H.264 bitstream.
-The Flow's `level` attribute map to the `profile-level-id` parameter of the SDP transport file which is optional accroding to RCS 6184 and REQUIRED by this specificatio nunless the `profile-level-id` parameter corresponds to the default value in which case it MAY be omited.
+The Flow's `level` attribute map to the `profile-level-id` parameter of the SDP transport file which is optional accroding to RCS 6184 and REQUIRED by this specification unless the `profile-level-id` parameter corresponds to the default value in which case it MAY be omited.
   The permitted `level` values are strings, defined as per ITU-T Rec.
 H.264 Annex A
   - "1" (Default if not specified in the SDP transport file)
   - "1b", "1.1", "1.2", "1.3"